rometaidla/ai-blog/_posts/2020-06-14-lane-following.md

 ### Training

-Model is trained until validation loss fails to improve for 10 epochs.
-Mean absolute error (MAE) is used  as loss function as it proved to work better compared to mean square error (MSE) loss as it does not magnify errors with big steering angles.

 Big effort was needed to speed up training speed as training on video files is very slow, this is magnified with the need to access frames randomly during training.
-I tried to speed up the processing by using [NVIDIA DALI](https://docs.nvidia.com/deeplearning/dali/user-guide/docs), but reading video frames was still bottleneck and not GPU.
+I tried to speed up the processing by using [NVIDIA DALI](https://docs.nvidia.com/deeplearning/dali/user-guide/docs) [5], but reading video frames was still bottleneck and not GPU.
 The best performance was achieved by extracting all frame from video files into JPG files with reduced resolution using *ffmpeg* utility and training model using these.

-TODO: hyperparameter tuning
+When training using extracted images, one epoch (around 30 hours of driving) takes around 30 minutes, instead of several hours when using video based solutions.

+Model is trained until validation loss fails to improve for 10 epochs.
+Mean absolute error (MAE) is used as the loss function as it proved to work better compared to mean square error (MSE) loss as it does not magnify errors with big steering angles.

-#### Data balancing
+### Data balancing

 Driving data is very unbalanced, most driving is done straight or with very small steering angle.
 This can be seen also in Comma AI dataset: